Orange Collective

 • Cloud fleet utilization crossing the line where managed revenue exceeds OSS-led conversion — the moment the wedge becomes a business.

-• Anthropic or OpenAI partnering with Cua as a reference runtime — explicit or implicit endorsement of the OSS substrate.
+• Anthropic, OpenAI, or Google partnering with Cua as a reference runtime — explicit or implicit endorsement of the OSS substrate now that all three ship computer-use models.

 References